qdrant/qdrant-client/README.md

 Local mode is useful for development, prototyping and testing.

-- You can use it to run qdrant in your CI/CD pipeline
+- You can use it to run tests in your CI/CD pipeline
 - Run it in Colab or Jupyter Notebook, no extra dependencies required
 - When you need to scale, simply switch to server mode